Anberlin: Return to Tooth & Nail, Lowborn and breakup (2014)

 On the January 16, 2014, the band posted a video in which the band confirmed that this year would be their last and that they would release their seventh, and seemingly final, studio album in mid-2014 on their original label, Tooth & Nail Records.
 They also stated that they would do their last set of tours following the release to celebrate what the band had become.
 On May 6, 2014, Anberlin revealed the title of the album, Lowborn, as well as the album artwork.
 The band played their final show on November 26, 2014, at the House of Blues in Orlando, Florida.

 On December 15, 2017, it was announced that the band's former rhythm guitarist Nathan Strayer had died.
 He was 34.

-Reunions, Equal Vision signing and upcoming eighth album (2018–present)
+Reunions, Equal Vision signing and Vega (2018–present)

 On October 18, 2018, the band announced that they would reunite for one show on December 14 at the Yuengling Center in Tampa, Florida, as part of Underoath's Erase Me Tour.
-However, in March 2019, it was announced that the band would perform a series of headlining shows across Australia in May 2019.
+They subsequently announced their first comeback show would be the 13th, a "secret show" at The Orpheum in Tampa.
+The band implied at these shows that they were coming back full time, as reflected in their social media saying they've been back from 2018 to present.
+In March 2019, it was announced that the band would perform a series of headlining shows across Australia in May 2019.
 This expanded to an announcement of a 22-stop U.S. tour the following month.
 Young stated the band had no plans for a full comeback after the reunion shows.
 However, Christian revealed in May 2020 that they had reversed course and were in the process of recording new music.